IntuitionFabricOrg/token-distribution/README.md

-# Quantstamp Token Sale
+# iFab Token Launch

-This document gives an overview of the smart contracts used for the Quantstamp token and crowdsales.
+This document gives an overview of the smart contracts used for the iFab token launch.

 # Overview

-## Quantstamp Token
+## iFab Token

-The Quantstamp token smart contract `QuantstampToken.sol` is ERC20-compatible and has the following additional characteristics:
+The iFab token smart contract `IntuitionToken.sol` is ERC20-compatible and has the following additional characteristics:

 1. A fixed supply of pre-minted tokens
 2. The ability to burn tokens by a user, removing the tokens from the supply
-3. During the token sale period, regular users cannot transfer tokens
+3. During the token launch period, regular users cannot transfer tokens
-4. A crowdsale is given an allowance of tokens to be sold on behalf of the token owner
+4. A crowdlaunch is given an allowance of tokens to be sold on behalf of the token owner

-At the completion of the final token sale, Quantstamp plans to do the following:
+At the completion of the final token launch, iFab plans to do the following:

 1. Burn all unallocated tokens
 2. Enable the ability to transfer tokens for everyone